 I visited during the festival, not knowing it was on, and it was very lively and a lot of fun!
 This is probably the best word to describe Seville, fun.
 If you don’t visit Seville during a trip to Spain, you’re missing out!

 As the fourth-largest city in Spain, you will find a lot of things to do in Seville.
-Even if you stay longer than 3 days, you won’t be short of stuff to see and do.
+If you’re wondering how many days in Seville you’ll need, my answer is a least three!

 Due to this, it can be difficult to know what you should see while you’re there.
-This is simply the nature of humans, the more choice we have, the harder it is to make a decision.
+This is why a weekend in Seville just isn’t enough.
+There’s so much to see!

 Plaza de España